palmerabollo/rest-confidence/README.md

 rest-confidence
 ===============

-This is a uber-simple but powerful configuration server.
+This is a uber-simple yet powerful-enough configuration server.

 Tired of configuring many components in many different environments? rest-confidence helps you centralize your configuration and expose it as a REST service.

-You can easily use it as a service directory.
+Other use cases include using it as a service directory or as a foundation for A/B testing.

 It uses [confidence](https://github.com/spumko/confidence), with all it niceties now remotelly accesible using a simple REST service.